mozilla-services/docs/source/aitc/apis-1.0.rst

-    Successful requests will receive a **201 Created** response if a new app record is created, or a **204 No Content** response if an existing app record is updated  The response will include an *X-Timestamp* header giving the new modification time of the object.
+    Successful requests will receive a **201 Created** response if a new app record is created, or a **204 No Content** response if an existing app record is updated  The response will include an *X-Last-Modified* header giving the new modification time of the object.

     Note that records are limited to 8KB in size.

     Possible HTTP error responses:

     - **400 Bad Request:**  the record is malformed or otherwise invalid.
+    - **409 Conflict:**  another client has made (or is currently making) changes that may conflict with the requested operation.
     - **412 Precondition Failed:**  the record has been modified since the timestamp in the *X-If-Unmodified-Since* header.
     - **413 Request Entity Too Large:**  the record is larger than the